DAG-2024/Noisy_Dataset_Generator/README.md

-# Dataset Generator for Speech Processing
+# Noisy Dataset Generator for Speech Processing

 A comprehensive system for creating speech processing datasets from YouTube lectures.
 This tool automatically downloads, segments, and processes audio to create clean/noisy pairs perfect for training speech enhancement models.